Morse Code Frequently Asked Questions

 - How long have you been interested in ham radio?

-- Don't take this the wrong way, but I have no interest in ham radio
+- Don't take this the wrong way, but I have no particular interest in ham radio

 - Unfortunately this isn't really a frequently asked question!
 If you